 - Recently settled appeals in the taxpayer’s favour on issues relating to transfer duty, payroll tax, income tax and GST.

-- Negotiated settlements with the ATO before assessments were issued in the course of income tax and superannuation audits.
+- Negotiated settlements with the ATO before assessments were issued in the course of income tax, GST and superannuation audits.

 - Successfully objected to ATO assessments on various tax and penalty issues.

 - Assisted clients apply for remission of general interest charge (GIC).